 - Are there any items which should not be filed electronically?

-- How do I tell how big my file is?
+- How do I tell how big my PDF file is?

 - Is there a size limit on an email submitting documents to the court?

 INITIATING DOCUMENTS IN CRIMINAL OR MISCELLANEOUS CASESEffective February 3, 2014, civil case initiating documents filed by represented parties must be filed electronically.
 However, initiating documents in criminal cases, miscellaneous cases, and civil cases filed by an unrepresented (pro se) party cannot currently be e-filed.
 These documents must be filed manually, and the filer is required to follow up by emailing PDF copies of the documents to the Court.